ptvelikov/selenium-pom-mocha-framework/README.md

 ## Project Structure

+├── mochawesome-report/
+│   # Folder containing individual and merged reports
+│   └── test-suites/
-├── mochawesome-report/                   # Folder containing individual and merged reports │   └── test-suites/                      # Contains subfolders for specific test report outputs │
+│       # Contains subfolders for specific test report outputs
-├── node_modules/                         # Project dependencies
 │
-├── page-objects/                         # Page Object Model classes │   ├── core/
+├── node_modules/
-│       └── basePage.js                   # Base class with common actions
+│   # Project dependencies
 │
+├── page-objects/
+│   # Page Object Model classes
+│   ├── core/
+│   │   # Core classes for the page objects
+│   └── basePage.js
+│       # Base class with common actions
+│
 ├── project-configuration/
+│   # Configuration for browser setup and reporting
 │   ├── browser-setup/
+│   │   # Browser setup and configuration files
+│   ├── browserDriver.js
-│           ├── browserDriver.js          # Manages WebDriver for Chrome and Firefox with headless support, browser sessions and cleanup
+│   │   # Manages WebDriver for Chrome and Firefox with headless support, browser sessions and cleanup
+│   ├── globalSetup.js
-|           ├── globalSetup.js            # Initializes test configurations, logs browser settings, and sets up a global WebDriver instance for all tests
+│   │   # Initializes test configurations, logs browser settings, and sets up a global WebDriver instance for all tests
+│   └── testConfig.js
-|           └── testConfig.js             # Manages test environment settings, including browser name and headless mode options
+│       # Manages test environment settings, including browser name and headless mode options
 │   ├── reporting/
+│   │   # Reporting functionality
+│   └── generateMergedReport.js
-|           └── generateMergedReport.js   # Merges and generates HTML reports
+│       # Merges and generates HTML reports
+│   ├── executor.js
-│   ├── executor.js                       # Executes test-suites with Mocha, spawns processes per test, logs with timestamps, generates reports, and quits the browser driver
+│   │   # Executes test-suites with Mocha, spawns processes per test, logs with timestamps, generates reports, and quits the browser driver
+│   └── logger.js
-│   └── logger.js                         # Handles logging test execution, writes to executionLog.txt with timestamps
+│       # Handles logging test execution, writes to executionLog.txt with timestamps
 │
-├── test-suites/                          # Contains individual test files ├── .env                                  # Storing environment variables for test configuration ├── .env.example                          # Template for environment variables used in the test configuration ├── .gitignore                            # Specifies files and folders to be excluded from version control ├── LICENSE                               # Contains the licensing information for the project ├── package.json                          # Manages project dependencies, scripts, and metadata for the Node.js project ├── package-lock.json                     # Locks the project dependencies to specific versions to ensure consistent installations across environments
+├── test-suites/
+│   # Contains individual test files
+│
+├── .env
+│   # Storing environment variables for test configuration
+├── .env.example
+│   # Template for environment variables used in the test configuration
+├── .gitignore
+│   # Specifies files and folders to be excluded from version control
+├── LICENSE
+│   # Contains the licensing information for the project
+├── package.json
+│   # Manages project dependencies, scripts, and metadata for the Node.js project
+├── package-lock.json
+│   # Locks the project dependencies to specific versions to ensure consistent installations across environments
+├── README.md
-├── README.md                             # Provides an overview of the project, including setup instructions, usage, and relevant details for developers and contributors
+│   # Provides an overview of the project, including setup instructions, usage, and relevant details for developers and contributors
+└── .git/
-└── .git/                                 # Contains Git version control data and configuration for the project repository
+    # Contains Git version control data and configuration for the project repository

 ## Requirements